romandobra/lessbian/README.md

-# Debian LiveCD toram.
-Skinny desktop with the latest drivers
+# Lessbian - Debian LiveCD toram
 The power of Debian.
 Nothing more.
 Less Debian - LESSBIAN.
 Gnome desktop into live boot ISO.
 No bloatware.
 Fresh drivers.